Short answer: no, you don't need an accountant to comply with MTD. But there are situations where having one still makes sense.

 1. Use MTD software to keep records and submit quarterly updates yourself (this is the routine data entry — income and expenses)

-2. Hand over to your accountant at year-end for the EOPS and Final Declaration, where they can review your figures, apply reliefs, and optimise your tax position
+2. Hand over to your accountant at year-end for the Final Declaration, where they can review your figures, apply reliefs, and optimise your tax position

 This keeps costs down (you're not paying an accountant for basic data entry four times a year) while still getting professional help where it matters.